 If you fail to submit all required documents and monies to our office by the due date, the case will be considered Failure to Appear (FTA).
-If the case goes FTA, an additional $215.00 will be added to the original amount due and the account will be turned over to Financial Credit Network who will add an additional civil assessment of $300.00 pursuant to Penal Code 1214.1.
+If the case goes FTA, an additional $200.00 will be added to the original amount due and the account will be turned over to Financial Credit Network who will add an additional civil assessment of up to $100.00 pursuant to Penal Code 1214.1.

 Option 2: Court Trials

-If you want to have a court trial and to pay your full bail, please visit our payment site and follow the instructions.
+If you want to have a court trial and to pay your full bail, please click the Pay Now button at the top of this page and follow the instructions.
 Otherwise, follow the instructions below.

 You may elect to have the case decided by a judicial officer in court at which both you and the citing officer present the respective cases.
-The court location of the trial is indicated near the bottom of the citation (Yreka, Dorris).
+The court location of the trial is indicated near the bottom of the citation (Yreka).